i-doit/appliance/CONTRIBUTING.md

 ### Operating system requirements

 We recommend to use a GNU/Linux operating system in 64bit flavor.
 For a Hyper-V compatible virtual appliance you need a Windows host (see below).
-We use a physical host with an installed **Ubuntu Linux 19.94 "disco" 64bit**.
+We use a physical host with an installed **Ubuntu Linux 18.04 LTS "bionic" 64bit**.
 All further instructions are suitable for Debian GNU/Linux based operating systems.

 ### Install first needed distribution packages